sstsimulator/ember/README.md

 provides communication patterns in a simplified setting (simplified by the removal of application calculations, control flow etc.).
-This enables more efficient traces to be captured, or in the cases of the Structural Simulation Toolkit (SST), these patterns can be easily replicated without tracing using the Ember/SST motif library.
+This enables more efficient traces to be captured, or in the cases of the Structural Simulation Toolkit (SST, http://sst-simulator.org), these patterns can be easily replicated without tracing using the Ember/SST motif library.
 The intention of Ember is to enable much larger-scale modeling of high-performance interconnects to achieve DOE's goal of scalable